 Training, testing, and evaluating the performance of machine learning method

 GenoDock dataset is separated into training set (70%) and test set (30%) in a random manner.
 We also prepare a validation set for specific case studies so that samples of interest are separated from the training and testing pipeline.
 To avoid potential bias raised from imbalanced composition of two classes of samples in our dataset (735 entries from “Class 1”; 9458 entries from “Class 2”), we count the number of samples from “Class 1” (∆BA>0) and randomly select equal number of samples from “Class 2” (∆BA≤0) to make up the balanced training set.
-Scikit-learn package [76] is used for learning model development (random forest: RandomForestClassifier ; lasso regression: linear_model.Lasso; support vector machine: SVR; and gradient boost decision tree: GradientBoostingClassifier).
+Scikit-learn package [76] is used for learning model development.
+We test classification methods including Lasso Regression (LR), Support Vector Machine (SVM), Random Forest (RF) and Gradient Boosting Decision Tree (GBDT).
 We train each learning model through a 10-fold grid-search cross-validation process.
 For each training, the rest 30% data is tested for performance evaluation.
-Model selection is based on the AUC values, and random forest model is selected as our final learning method.
+Based on the AUC values, RF has the highest AUC among all methods (Supplementary Figure 8).
+Compared with RF, LR and SVM heavily rely on assumptions that target dataset have linearly separable patterns by line or hyperplane; GBDT requires strict parameter tuning in order to perform well.
+In addition, we pick up RF because we can easier gain mechanistic insights based on feature significance along the decision-making process to better explain how nsSNVs affect ligand-protein binding activity.
 Feature selection is performed by evaluation of AUC for each feature respectively.
 If the selection power of a feature is near or worse than random selection, we remove it from our feature pool (e.g. allele frequency).
 With the same procedure, we trained and optimized a random forest model for each of the four feature combinations (SNV annotations only; SNV annotations + Structure; SNV annotations + Ligand; SNV annotations + Structure + Ligand) for GenoDock.
-All source code and scripts are free to download at http://genodock.molmovdb.org/download.
+All source code and scripts are free to download at https://github.com/gersteinlab/GenoDock_local.

+Construction of knowledge model to explain GenoDock prediction result

+C5 decision tree is generated using “C50” package in R to explain GenoDock predictions.
+We selected highly ranked features (side chain polarity and volume change, GERP, distance between mutated residue and drug ligand, polar surface area of ligand, and bind site) based on Gini distance metric to construct the tree.

 Protein-ligand complex visualization